SIWECOS/WS-DomainValidator/README.md

-For more information on the interpretation of this output checkout the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner) repository.

 # Docker
-You can also run WS-TLS-Scanner with Docker.
+You can also run WS-HostValidator with Docker.
 You can build with:
 ```
-docker build . -t tls-scanner
+docker build . -t validator
 ```
 You can then run it with:
 ```
-docker run -it --network host tls-scanner
+docker run -it --network host validator
 ```
 The webservice is then reachable under:
 ```